llsoftsec/llsoftsecbook/book.md

 As we focus on attacks in this book, we'll mostly use the term side-channels in the rest of this chapter.

+The next few sections describe a variety of side-channels.
+Each section focusses on leakage through a specific so-called micro-architectural aspect\index{micro-architectural}, such as execution time, cache state or branch predictor state.

 ## Timing side-channels

 An implementation of a cryptographic algorithm can leak information about the